jtwhittington/spell-checker/README.md

 ## Notes on solution:

 To run, simply run the script: `./script/my-cool-spellchecker`.
 It accepts 0, 1, or 2 arguments, read notes in the file for details.
+Requires node to be installed, not 100%, but pretty sure most any node versions will suffice.

 Before starting I spent a few minutes googling, and quickly found the [trie](https://en.wikipedia.org/wiki/Trie) structure as a possible option as a good data structure for building a spell-checker.
 Having done a number of other algorithms with trees, this seemed like a good place to start.